 However, you can’t host more than five ad accounts at any one time.

-1. Click the blue “Add Ad Account” button on your homepage.
+1. Click the "Ad accounts” link on the side panel of your homepage.

 3. Enter your “Ad account ID” into the box.
-When you’re finished, click “Add Ad Account”.
+When you’re finished, click “Add Ad Account.”

 How to Add People to Your Business Manager Account

 For this example, we’ll focus on adding internal employees to your Business Manager Account, not clients or external advisors.

 Adding people to your account is easy, and you can limit the amount of access each employee gets.

 Limiting access to “employee only” is helpful if, for instance, you want to assign one employee to handle your Instagram account and monitor those analytics, but then you want another employee on the team to manage your ad accounts and those analytics.

 1. First, go to the side panel under Business settings and choose "Users."
 In the dropdown menu, select "People."

 To add an employee to your Business Manager, locate the "Users" tab on the side panel of the main screen.
 Then, select "People."
 This will open a new screen.